Jahans3/use-simple-state/README.md

 npm install use-simple-state --save
 ```

-Ensure you have the correct version of React installed, as well the corresponding React-Dom version (this step will be removed in a future release):
+Ensure you have the correct version of `react` installed, as well the corresponding `react-dom` version (this step will be removed in a future release):
 ```
 yarn add react@16.7.0-alpha.2 react-dom@16.7.0-alpha.2
 npm install react@16.7.0-alpha.2 react-dom@16.7.0-alpha.2 --save